-One of the most iconic landforms on the South Coast – Old Harry Rocks – is just a stone’s throw from Swanage and an important feature of Dorset’s Jurassic Coast.
+One of the most iconic landforms on the South Coast – Old Harry Rocks – is just a stone’s throw from Swanage and an important feature of Dorset’s Jurassic Coast history.

-There are various walking routes from both Swanage and Studland, each offering breathtaking views of this unique rock formation.
+There are various walking routes to Old Harry Rocks from both Swanage and Studland, each offering breathtaking views of this unique rock formation.

 On a clear day you can stand up on the cliff and see across to The Needles – three chalk stacks, similar to Old Harry Rocks, which rise from the sea off the island twenty miles away.

 Legends in the landscape – who was Old Harry?

 If you’ve been to see Agglestone Rock, you’ll be familiar with the local legend associated with the devil – who, it’s said, tried to throw the 400-tonne rock from The Needles on the Isle of Wight towards Corfe Castle.
-And Old Harry Rocks has its own.
+And Old Harry Rocks has its own devilish connection.

-‘Old Harry’ is in fact an old name for the devil himself and one story claims that he used the rocks as a place to sit and have a snooze.
+The term ‘Old Harry’ is in fact an old name for the devil himself, and one story says that he used the rocks as a place to sit and have a snooze.

 Another fable tells of a shipwrecked Viking who, during a fierce storm, was cast into the sea and turned into a pillar of chalk.